theyashwanthsai/opilot.nvim/README.md

 ![demo](demo.gif)

+#### Need
+Debug code.
+Debug response.
+Find a way to make the response look pretty when appending to our file.

 # LLM Model in use:
 codellama from hugging face is a good open source model but not as good as gpt3.5/4